labmgf-polimi/thebelvedereglacier-handbook/docs/3d-viewer.md

 ![Belvedere Glacier 3D viewer cross-section object](img/3d-viewer-cross-section-tutorial-object.png)

 From here you can change the thickness of the section in the *Width* box: the greater the width, the greater the number of points from the point clouds that will be used for tracing the section.
 However, if the section is too large, the result may be inaccurate, making it difficult to understand the morphology of the site.
-Once you defined it, click the *show 2d profile* button.
+Once y ou defined it, click the *show 2d profile* button.
 It opens a new window containing the 2D view of the extracted profile.
 From here you can evaluate both quantitatively and qualitatively how glacier heights changed over time.

 ![Belvedere Glacier 3D viewer cross-section object](img/3d-viewer-cross-section-tutorial-2d-panel.png)

+## Custom functionalities

+[...]

+### Temporal exploration

+[...]

+### GCPs time series

+[...]

 ## Open source code